Judge sticks by ruling that allowed recall petition against Seattle Mayor Jenny Durkan to proceed

 Superior Court Judge Mary Roberts on Wednesday denied a motion by Durkan that asked Roberts to reconsider her July 10 ruling.

 The petition seeks to recall Durkan based on the Seattle Police Department’s use of tear gas and other crowd weapons at recent protests against police brutality and racism.
-The mayor said Police Chief Carmen Best was responsible, because she is in charge of police policies, but Roberts rejected that argument.
-The mayor is obliged to protect the health and well-being of residents, the judge determined, without rending her opinion on whether Durkan did anything wrong.
+Durkan said Police Chief Carmen Best was responsible, because she is in charge of police policies, but Roberts rejected that argument.

+The mayor is obliged to protect the health and well-being of residents, the judge determined, without rending an opinion on whether the city actually did anything wrong by using the weapons.

 Durkan could still appeal to a higher court, but Wednesday’s news marks a another legal win for the mayor’s opponents in what would be a long process to try to oust her from office in a special recall election.